-Standard & Poor's Ratings Services has assigned preliminary ratings to the €1.5 billion asset-backed floating-rate notes to be issued by BBVA Consumo 2 Fondo de Titulización de Activos, an SPE.

-This is a securitization of Spanish unsecured consumer loans.
-Table 1 summarizes the key features of the notes.
+Preliminary ratings have been assigned to the €1.5 billion floating-rate asset-backed notes to be issued by BBVA Consumo 1 Fondo de Titulización de Activos (FTA), an SPE.
+This is a securitization of Spanish unsecured consumer loans (excluding auto loans).
+Table 1 contains a summary of key features of the notes.

 Table 1: Note Summary

 Settlement Euroclear and Iberclear

 Governing law Spanish

 Note amount €100,000

 Business day convention Actual/360, TARGET, and Madrid business days

 Listing AIAF Mercado de Renta Fija, Madrid, Spain

 Clean-up call When the aggregate principal amount of outstanding loans is less than 10% of the aggregate issue amount, subject to certain conditions

-Legal maturity date Dec.
+Legal maturity date Jan.
 20, 2020

 The originator of the loans is Banco Bilbao Vizcaya Argentaria, S.A.
 (BBVA), one of the primary lenders in the Spanish financial arena.
-The portfolio to be securitized consists of unsecured loans, either performing or in arrears up to 30 days, made to individuals resident in Spain.
-The average loan size is $\textcircled{(3,1)}{(3,1)}$.
+Specifically, the portfolio to be securitized consists of unsecured loans, either performing or in arrears up to 30 days, made to individuals resident in Spain.
+The average loan size is €277.85.

-The portfolio to be securitized accounts for approximately 35% of BBVA's total consumer loan portfolio (excluding other types of financing offered by the BBVA group) and was originated between January 1999 and September 2006.
+The portfolio to be securitized accounts for 31.5% of BBVA's total consumer loan portfolio (excluding other types of financing offered by the BBVA group) and was originated between January 1999 and December 2005.

 The loans were originated by BBVA, which has a multi-channel consumer loan origination strategy.
-Loans are originated through two channels:
+Loans are originated via two channels:

-- Branch network: There are 3,578 BBVA branches in Spain and these are the main selling points for consumer loans (approximately 97% of total consumer loan origination). - Prescription centers network: The network is made up of 44 broker centers that centralize the loans originated by third parties such as retail stores (approximately 3% of total consumer loan origination).
+- Branch network: There are 3,578 BBVA branches nationwide in Spain and these are the main selling points for consumer loans (approximately 97% of total consumer loan origination). - Prescription centers network: The network is made up of 44 broker centers that centralize the loans originated by third parties such as retail stores (approximately 3% of total consumer loan origination).